kfkfkflmej/itu-MLOps-project/README.md

 dagger run go run pipeline.go
 ```
 ### Results
 The results of the pipeline are extracted into the 'models' folder.
-The container returns one pickle file from each model type developed in the pipeline, information for test performance in a JSON file, information for the final selected model and a subfolder with the best model (python_model.pkl).
+The container returns one pickle file from each model type developed in the pipeline, information for test performance in a JSON file, information for the final selected model and a subfolder with the best model (model.pkl).

 ![Goal](./references/docs/result_view.png)